marciogualtieri/analytics/README.md

 In this particular case, the use of mocks is fully justified though: By using mocks we can be sure that the caching service is using cached data or fetching data from the repository depending on the current timestamp and timestamp of the request.

 Note also that I have defined an object for retrieving the current timestamp: `Clock`.
-This decoupling allows us to mock the current timestamp and thus simulate some of the scenarios for the caching service (particularly when an particular hour in the day is over and the current cached statistics expires).
+This decoupling allows us to mock the current timestamp and thus simulate some of the scenarios for the caching service (particularly when a particular hour in the day is over and the current cached statistics expires).

-Given that the cached data is shared across different threads for different requests, you might have notice that we need to deal with concurrency.
+Given that the cached data is shared across multiple threads across different requests, you might have notice that we need to deal with concurrency.

 That's the reason why I'm using AKKA, having defined the following actor and messages:

 ![Caching Service Class Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/marciogualtieri/analytics/master/uml/caching_actor.plantuml)

-The message's names fully describe their purpose.
+The messages names fully describe their purpose.
 These messages are sent to the actor to modify the cache and read the cached data as required.

 ## Running Tests